How to Spend One Day in Vienna | Itinerary + TOP Things to Do

 Getting into Vienna's city center

-If you doing a day trip to Vienna you'll most likely be arriving by train.
-Thankfully Vienna's city center is super easy and cheap to get to with their convenient U-Bahn, aka metro, system.
+Vienna's city center is super easy and cheap to get to with the convenient U-Bahn, aka metro, system.

 I always use Google Maps when using public transportation.
 It shows which U-Bahn/metro line to take, which direction to go, and upcoming departure times.